 “With this release, Arduino extends its reach into edge computing, enabling anybody with Arduino programming experience to manage and develop complex multi-architecture IoT applications on gateways,” said Massimo Banzi, Arduino CTO.
 “This is an important step forward in democratizing access to the professional Internet of Things.”

-Now you can create and upload codes to your Raspberry Pi from the Arduino Cloud platform as if they were regular Arduino boards.
+Now you can create and upload codes to program Raspberry Pi using Arduino Cloud platform as if they were regular Arduino boards.
 One thing to be noted is, you can run multiple arduino programs simultaneously on a Raspberry Pi and even interact with each other to pass variables and other data.

-You like this video, click the subscribe below to subscribe my youtube channel for future updates.
+You like this video, click the subscribe below to subscribe out youtube channel for future updates.

 Step 1 – Create an Account and get an Arduino ID